rikosintie/CookBook/Aruba/AOS-CX/Bash.md

 The shell uses Bash so the .bashrc files contains the configurations for Bash. </br>

-In Linux the `.` in front of a files designates it as a hidden file.
-That is the reason we used `ls -la` so display the files.</br>
+In Linux the `.` in front of a file designates it as a hidden file.
+That is the reason we used `ls -la` to display the files.</br>

-The`-la` means - Show files in long format and include hidden files. </br>
+The`-la` means show files in long format and include hidden files. </br>

 To list the contents of the .bashrc file, type `cat .bashrc` [enter] </br>